Ready Room Operational Manual

 Logged In Inspectors

 When an inspector is logged into the system they get a limited view of the inspection, seeing only a simple list of released tasks.
 From this list they can view the title of the request and the formal response.
-In addition, they can view and download attached documents.
+In addition, they can click on a request to open it and view and download attached documents.
 Administrators can configure Ready Room to give inspectors view-only access to documents, that is, they cannot download them.
-By default requests are listed in the order they are released.
-Inspectors can change the sort order, filter the board, mark requests as complete, reject task thus sending it back to the inspection team, and hide completed requests.
+By default requests are listed in order by their system ID.
+Inspectors can change the sort order, filter the board, mark requests as complete, and reject a request (thus sending it back to the inspection team).

-If an inspector is properly configured (see below), it is possible to send attachments and cover sheets directly to a shared Box folder.
+If an inspector is properly configured (see below), it is possible to send attachments and cover sheets directly to a folder on a shared storage server, such as OneDrive or Box.

-Make sure the task is associated with a Box-configured inspector.
+Make sure the task is associated with a shared-storage-configured inspector.
 When the task is released to Inspector Review, you will be able to set a subfolder name to hold this task's documents.
-A new link will be visible in the file listing saying "Upload to Box."
-Use that link to send individual files to the inspector's Box folder.
-In addition, you can send the cover sheet and an archive of all files and the cover sheet to Box by clicking the appropriate items in the file list.
+A new link will be visible in the file listing saying "OneDrive Upload" (or Box).
+Use that link to send individual files to the inspector's shared folder.
+In addition, you can send the cover sheet and an archive of all files and the cover sheet to the shared storage by clicking the appropriate items in the file list.

-To deliver a formal response to an inspector who is not logged in or using Box, team members (presumably the host or communicator) can click the "Cover Sheet" button on the bottom left of a released task.
-This will generate a simple, inspector-friendly PDF rendering of the request that can be printed or downloaded.
+To deliver a formal response to an inspector who is not logged in or using a shared storage service, team members (presumably the host or communicator) can click the "Cover Sheet" pseudo-file.
+This will generate and download a simple, inspector-friendly PDF rendering of the request.
 To deliver a request's supporting documents, click the download link on the Archive file item.
 This will generate a zip file containing the cover sheet and all attachments.
 Finally, in the upper right corner of the inspection board is an "Archive" button (with a zipper icon).
 Clicking that button will generate a Zip file containing the cover sheet and attachments of all released requests.
 Since it may take some time to generate this archive, an email will be sent to the requestor when the zip file is ready for download.

 Communications